Yes A checkmark with a circle around it close

 Updates on bond market data, news, and activity each day.

-Over in bond land, Treasury yields are mostly higher before the opening bell Thursday as investors look forward to the latest jobless claims data.
-The yield on the 10-year note is rising two basis points (0.02%) to 4.51%, while the 30-year bond yield is increasing three basis points (0.03%) to 4.67%.
-The yield on the two-year note, which is more sensitive to changes in monetary policy, is unchanged at 4.84%.
+Over in bond land, Treasury yields are lower before the opening bell Friday.
+Investors are looking forward to February’s purchasing managers’ index (PMI) data, along with finalized consumer sentiment and January’s existing home sales.
+As of 6:48 AM ET, the yield on the 10-year note is decreasing three basis points (0.03%) to 4.48%, while the 30-year bond yield is also falling three basis points (0.03%) to 4.72%.
+The yield on the two-year note, which is more sensitive to changes in monetary policy, is down one basis point (0.01%) to 4.26%.

-In the central bank space, San Francisco Fed Governor Mary Daly is scheduled to speak today.
+In the central bank space, Fed Vice Chair Philip Jefferson is scheduled to speak today.

 Municipal Market Commentary